1Haschwalth/arxiv-docs/source/help/authority.md

 When you submit a paper, you will automatically be registered as an *owner* of that paper.
 At submission time, we will ask if you are an author, and if you say yes, you will automatically be registered as an *author*.
-Your co-authors can become authors by giving them the [paper password](passwords) for the paper, which you received in a confirmation e-mail, if you expressed being an author of the submitted paper during the submission phase.
-They can then enter the arXiv identifier and paper password on the [claim ownership](https://arxiv.org/auth/need-paper-password) form.
+At the time of announcement you will receive a confirmation email that includes the [paper password](passwords).
+This password can be shared with your co-authors.
+In order to claim ownership, they will enter the arXiv identifier and paper password on the [claim ownership](https://arxiv.org/auth/need-paper-password) form.
 We recommend that you share the paper password with all of the authors of each paper you submit